MicrosoftDocs/PowerShell-Docs/reference/5.0/Microsoft.PowerShell.Core/Receive-PSSession.md

 ```

 ### InstanceId

 ```
 Receive-PSSession -InstanceId <Guid> [-OutTarget <OutTarget>] [-JobName <String>] [-WhatIf] [-Confirm] [<CommonParameters>]
 ```

 ### SessionName

 ```
 Receive-PSSession -Name <String> [-OutTarget <OutTarget>] [-JobName <String>] [-WhatIf] [-Confirm] [<CommonParameters>]
 ```

 ## DESCRIPTION

 The **Receive-PSSession** cmdlet gets the results of commands running in Windows PowerShell sessions (**PSSession**) that were disconnected.
 If the session is currently connected, **Receive-PSSession** gets the results of commands that were running when the session was disconnected.
 If the session is still disconnected, **Receive-PSSession** connects to the session, resumes any commands that were suspended, and gets the results of commands running in the session.

 You can use a **Receive-PSSession** in addition to or instead of a Connect-PSSession command.
 **Receive-PSSession** can connect to any disconnected or reconnected session.
-These include those that were started in other sessions or on other computers.
+These includes those that were started in other sessions or on other computers.

 **Receive-PSSession** works on **PSSessions** that were disconnected intentionally, such as by using the Disconnect-PSSession cmdlet or the *InDisconnectedSession* parameter of the Invoke-Command cmdlet, or unintentionally, such as by a network interruption.

 If you use the **Receive-PSSession** cmdlet to connect to a session in which no commands are running or suspended, **Receive-PSSession** connects to the session, but returns no output or errors.

-For more information about the Disconnected Sessions feature, see about_Remote_Disconnected_Sessions.
+For more information about the Disconnected Sessions feature, see [about_Remote_Disconnected_Sessions](./About/about_Remote_Disconnected_Sessions.md).

 This cmdlet was introduced in Windows PowerShell 3.0.